This SEO audit guide was written to help creatives, webmasters, SEO specialists, and business owners alike.

 2. Do you know what your website objectives are?

 The idea here is to know what your goals are for long-term growth that will be achievable through SEO for your business.
-Since SEO is something that you use to get to growing your business, and you should think of it as a road to growth and not a means to an end.
+Since SEO is something that you use to get to

 Your strategic goals, if you don’t know what they are, can be identified by following the S.M.A.R.T. framework.